All Your Playhouse Questions Answered

 Mould and blue deposit: Especially in summer or in hot weather so-called blue deposit can appear.
 This mould doesn’t affect the strength of the wood and can easily be washed down with water.
 If you don’t do anything, the fungus will automatically disappear due to weather influences.

-Salt formation on impregnated wood: Wood which is impregnated under high pressure contains salt, to prevent the wood from being affected by moulds and insects.
+Salt formation on impregnated wood: All our playhouses are made with pressure treated timber.
+Wood which is impregnated under high pressure contains salt, to prevent the wood from being affected by moulds and insects.
 Now and then you will notice green or white spots (also big spots): resin coloured by these salts.
 These do not affect the sustainability of the wood.
 The will automatically disappear over time.

 Cracks and splits: During the drying process or during dry periods, cracks and splits might arise due to a non-uniform wood structure, especially with round wood.
 Dependent on the weather conditions (e.g. rain, dry weather, sun or shadow) the wood might be cracked to a greater or lesser extent.
 These cracks and splits are allowed according to the DIN 4074 norm.
 Prestige-Garden selects its wood with the best possible care and tries to avoid these cracks